RD Information Databases

 Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 This includes information on rare diseases expertise in Ireland.

 The US National Organization for Rare Disorders (NORD), provides patient friendly information and an index of physician guides for a number of rare diseases.
-It is important to note that treatment information will be American focussed.
+It is important to note that treatment information will be American focused.

 Online Mendelian Inheritance in Man (OMIM) is a catalogue of human genes and genetic disorders and is targeted at health care professionals and researchers.